mbround18/congenial-giggle/README.md

 Simple repo to test a few auto things

-PR Test, with canary & fix for version
+PR Test, with canary & fix for version & with pipe